redhat-cip/spinalstack-doc/docs/source/ops/logging/stack.rst

 Fluentd (aka td-agent) is a log collector.
 It *has* to be installed in the log server and can be installed on every other node.
 It works by specifying inputs, modifier and outputs.

-In SpinalStack, on the log server, fluentd listens for inputs on either a tcp or upd port and then insert them into ElasticSearch.
+In Spinal Stack, on the log server, fluentd listens for inputs on either a tcp or upd port and then insert them into ElasticSearch.

 elasticsearch
 -------------

 Elasticsearch is a distributed - very scalable - search server.
 It provides the ability to have schema-free JSON documents.

-In SpinalStack, it is the component that will store all the log sent to the log server, by default it is installed in the install-server.
+In Spinal Stack, it is the component that will store all the log sent to the log server, by default it is installed in the install-server.
 It can be easily scaled, simply by adding a new ElasticSearch instance to the same cluser name.

 kibana3